 Following the clinical description of myocardial infarction by Herrick in 1912, prolonged bed rest up to 2 months was advocated for fear of infarct expansion, aneurysm formation, congestive heart failure, cardiac rupture, and sudden death.
 Strenuous activities were restricted for prolonged periods, and sometimes indefinitely.
 Resumption of normal life style was rare.9

-By late 1940s, Levine and Lown advocated the use of chair therapy as an alternative to prolonged bed rest.10 It was erroneously believed that the dependent lower extremities resulted in reduced venous return, thereby decreasing the stroke work and cardiac output.11 Early ambulation was defined as 3 ...
+By late 1940s, Levine and Lown advocated the use of chair therapy as an alternative to prolonged bed rest.10 It was erroneously believed that the dependent lower extremities resulted in reduced venous return, thereby decreasing the stroke work and cardiac output.11 Early ambulation was defined ...